Amerikin Carnival

 The Great Lakes are what made America “great.”

-Motown, Techno, House…the Great Lakes have been the birthplace of cultural flourishing for generations.
+The Great Lakes have been the birthplace of cultural flourishing for generations.
 For time immemorial, the Great Lakes waterways provided travel routes and a meeting ground for tribal (and eventually European) nations to come together.
 During American slavery, the Great Lakes provided crucial routes on the Underground Railroad to Canada.
 The Great Lakes continuous waterways from the American heartland to the Atlanta Ocean helped industries like agriculture, electrical transmission, iron mining, steel manufacturing, oil pipelining, and automobile manufacturing rapidly expand across the continent, usher in industrial production at mass scale, and establish global trade.
 The Great Lakes became a destination for African Americans during the Great Migration as auto plants in Southeast Michigan built America’s middle class, became the “Arsenal of Democracy” for weapons production during WWII, and paved the way for U.S. global supremacy.
 And throughout the 20th century, the Great Lakes helped transform the labor movement with the Flint Sit-Down Strike, shaped civil rights with the Niagara Movement, saw the birth of the modern environmental movement, and made significant strides in the Indigenous rights movement.

 The Great Lakes hold 95% of the U.S.’s surface freshwater (a nonrenewable gift of the glaciers); as such, they are known as “the heart” of Turtle Island (North America) by the Anishinaabe.
 What we do in the Great Lakes ripples out across the continent.